 Israel orders evacuation in parts of southern Gaza amid fears of escalation

-Residents of Khan Younis have received leaflets telling them to move farther south, but few safe options exist.
+Residents in eastern Khan Younis have received leaflets telling them to flee as UN rights chief warns there is no safe place in Gaza.

-Palestinians in some areas of Khan Younis say they have received evacuation orders from the Israeli military amid fears that Israel could intensify its assault on southern Gaza.
+Israeli forces have dropped leaflets on some areas of Khan Younis ordering residents to evacuate amid fears that Israel could intensify its assault on southern Gaza.

-Residents in Khuzaa, Abassan, Bani Suhaila and Al Qarara in eastern Khan Younis, the biggest city in southern Gaza, were showered with thousands of leaflets dropped by Israeli aircraft overnight and early on Thursday, warning them to leave.
+Residents in Khuzaa, Abassan, Bani Suhaila and Al Qarara in eastern Khan Younis, the biggest city in southern Gaza, said Israeli aircraft dropped thousands of leaflets overnight and early on Thursday, warning them to leave.

 Keep readinglist of 3 items